 Navigating the Reports Tab

 Within the Timeframe dropdown, you will see some options as well as a number displayed next to each.
-The number represents the number of plays for each timeframe.
-This feature is great for teachers wanting to see performance on the same material over time or who need a snapshot on a particular day.
+This number represents the number of plays for each timeframe.
+This allows you to see performance on the same material over time.

 Click to select the timeframe for the report.

 The classrooms dropdown will show your classes.
 Choose one to view the report for that class.

 All of your currently assigned decks for the class chosen are located in the Currently Assigned folder.

 All of your folders from your Library are reflected here to allow for easier navigating your decks.
 Or you can search for a deck using the search bar!
 You can select one or multiple decks to see in this page.

 Once you have selected your criteria, the main reports area will populate.

 (Click Picture to Zoom)